Government resolution on entrepreneurship strengthens entrepreneurship strategy of Prime Minister Sanna Marin's Government

 - Co-ordination and phenomenom-driven approach in promoting entrepreneurship

-The strategy is based on the Government Programme.
+The strategy is based on Prime Minister Sanna Marin's Government Programme.